 Naomi has featured on several music videos and on various promotional material.

-These independent testimonials were given by artists Naomi has worked with.
+These independent testimonials were given by artists and producers Naomi has worked with.

 Naomi completed her MA in Creative and Critical Writing in 2011 at Sussex University.
 She has had several poems published on online blogs, to promote an art exhibition and has read her poetry as part of the Brighton Fringe and at performance poetry nights in London and Brighton.